 1. Know Your Minerals

-According to Caddo Minerals, a Texas mineral rights buyer, the buyer will want to know more about the minerals that are underneath your property.
+The buyer will want to know more about the minerals that are underneath your property.
 Minerals are more than precious metals.
-Minerals can include oil and gas production.
+Owning Texas mineral rights can include oil and gas production.
 Some minerals are only found in certain regions.
 You could have several minerals beneath your property.
 Research the area to find out what minerals are common in your town.

 2. Understand the Legal Terms

 You need to know if you own the land before you start looking for a buyer.
 If your deed has exclusions and limitations, you need to speak with a title examiner.
 The title examiner can verify your mineral ownership rights.
 Unfortunately, not all buyers are honest.
 If the offer sounds too good to be true, it might be a scam.
 Read the contract several times.
 If you have any questions, contact an attorney before signing any documents or cashing any checks.

 You cannot own minerals until they are above the ground.
 You are selling the right to search and dig for minerals.
 Depending on the contract, you might be able to sell your rights when your lease expires.
 You might get paid royalties when the minerals are extracted, or you might get a lump sum payment from the buyer.
 Also, you should know the market value of your mineral rights.
 The market value will depend on the size of the mineral deposits.
 The size of the property is also an important factor.
 You should know the current commodity prices.

 You will still have some ownership after you sell your mineral rights.
 When the sale is finalized, you will still own the surface.
 Someone else will own the rights to the minerals underneath the surface.
 You will have a few legal protections when the contract is finalized, but you should consider including additional protection clauses in your contract.